Elspex/skidfest/README.md

 ![alt text](https://encrypted-tbn0.gstatic.com/images?q=tbn%3AANd9GcQhASOBffzSGTNDLg_K8-vZ55J8pJSeTfTmaw&usqp=CAU)

+#Updated for 2021!!!

 # Welcome to Krunker Skidfest!

 Hey guys what's up!
 This is a Krunker.io hack that should probably be working for the next month, its pretty OP, having ESP, Aimbot, Auto Bhop, and everything else.
 All scrpits are created by me.

+### When you are finished install press F1 to open mod menu.

 ### 💪 Features

-* Aimbot with customizable prediction and speed settings
+* Aimbot
 * ESP
 * Unlock all skins and gun types!
 * Displays enemy lines